KraXen72/dots.tam/README.md

 ### Pseudo-tiling / manual tiling / programmatic floating

-Classical tiling, well, isn't my thing.
 With programmatic floating, I spend near-zero time positioning my windows.
-They are always in the same place, so my eyes always know where to go.
+Since they are always in the same place, my eyes always know where to go.
 And my window layout is always well-rounded.
-There may be times that some screen estate is taken up by unused terminals, but I strongly belive that there is such a thing as an overly large window, and that my browser and terminals are roughly all the ideal size.
+Windows are never too small or too large.

-Classical tiling is way more flexible, at the cost of frequently having windows at unusable sizes in unusable positions.
-This requires you to get in there and adjust things.
-Of course, carefully scripted sets of rules can make tiling highly efficient.
-But despite the complexity of my current programmatic floating scripts, it started out very lean yet usable.
+Tiling is more flexible, at the cost of frequently having unusable positioned windows, losing you time to get in there and adjust things.
+Carefully scripted rules can make tiling highly efficient, but despite the complexity of my current programmatic floating scripts, it started out very lean yet usable.

-Those are the ways that I utilize programmatic floating:

 * App launching is done through a wrapper script that positions apps in hardcoded presets after launching them.
 * Keybinds can re-position any window to any preset position -- this is usually used to "tab" extra applications onto the same grid cell as another window.
 * Each workspace possesses different window position presets.
+Any time a workspace is switched to, its preset layout is applied to the open windows.

 I use a tag system where windows can be in several workspaces at once.
 They are organised like so: